zpapagianni/Boston-Town-Centre/Boston-Housing-Data.md

 We are going to derive a smaller dataframe from the above data set that contains only the variables TOWN, LON, LAT and CMEDV:

--   TOWN a factor with levels given by town names.
+-   TOWN a factor with levels given by town names.(92 towns)
 -   LON a numeric vector of tract point longitudes in decimal degrees.
 -   LAT a numeric vector of tract point latitudes in decimal degrees.
 -   CMEDV a numeric vector of corrected median values of owner-occupied housing in USD 1000.

-### Analysis of data
+## Analysis of data

 First, we read the boston data file from spData package in R and select the columns of interest.
-From Table 1, we can see that the variable TOWN is a factor with 92 levels.
-We also check for the existence of missing values.
-As we can observe in the table below there are no missing values to report in the data.
+From the first table, shows the first rows of the data frame, while the second table shows the number of missing values.As we can observe, there are none and as a result we can move to the next step.
 <table>
 <caption>
 The first rows of the dataset, boston.c